 As Chase grew into his pre-school days, he became even more of a social creature.
 We decided when he was 4 to enroll him in a structured daycare environment to prepare him for life as a kindergartner.
 I was simply amazed at how quickly he was learning his letters and numbers.
 He also learned the ability to share and gain friendships.
 I noticed during these 2 years that he became more social and wanted to be around other kids more.
 I can still remember the fear I had in letting “strangers” take care of my little man, as much as he was learning to trust others, I had to learn to trust others to lead my son.
 It was tough.

-As Chase began his new journey as a student, I loved seed him grow as a human being.
-He had his ups and downs including bouts of self doubt that other kids didn’t like him.
+As Chase began his new journey as a student, I loved to see him grow as a human being.
+He had his ups and downs including bouts of self-doubt that other kids didn’t like him.
 I wanted to cry with him, but I knew I had to be strong and help guide him through.
-His ups far outweighed his downs as he is a respected student among his classmates (as is evident by the amount of birthday parties he is invited to).
+His ups far outweighed his downs as he is a respected student among his classmates (as is evident by the number of birthday parties he is invited to).
 I am reminded every day at just how smart this kid when he comes home with new ideas and of course new habits that he has observed from other kids.
 I am amazed at how everything is starting to come together.
-He is reading to learn now, he is starting to see how numbers relate, he is now being more self sufficient in learning about his own world.
+He is reading to learn now, he is starting to see how numbers relate, he is now being more self-sufficient in learning about his own world.
 I am also amazed and also petrified at how fast time seems to be passing by.
 My little boy is growing up!

 I couldn’t imagine not being this boy’s daddy.
-Everyday has a purpose because of what he brings to my life.
-While I still have a lot of growing up to, I am honored that I get to share this experience with my best little buddy.
+Every day has a purpose because of what he brings to my life.
+While I still have a lot of growing up to do, I am honoured that I get to share this experience with my best little buddy.
 His presence in my life drives me to be a better person and to take better care of myself.
 I also love witnessing the love he and his mother share, it inspires me to no end.

 Happy Birthday, Chase!!